Westley-Winks/website_rev_3/content/projects.md

 ---
+hugo: projects.md
+layout: projects
+menu: main
 title: Projects
-menu: main
 weight: 3
-layout: projects
-include_in_hugo: true
-keywords: coding projects
-description: Public and personal coding projects I have done and posted to GitHub.
 ---

 These are my public coding projects I have done and posted to GitHub.